allenai/natural-instructions/tasks/README.md

 `task1426_country_independence_year` | Given a country name, return the year of independence of the given country | Answer Generation
 `task1427_country_region_in_world` | Given a country name, return the located region in the world map of the given country | Answer Generation
 `task1428_country_surface_area` | Given a country name, return the surface area in square-kilometer of the given country | Answer Generation
+`task1443_string_to_number` | Given a string of spelled out digits return the number the string represents | Answer Generation
+`task1444_round_power_of_two` | Given a list of integers round them to the nearest power of two | Answer Generation, Arthimetic
+`task1445_closest_integers` | Given a list of integers return the difference between the two closest integers | Answer Generation, Arthimetic
+`task1446_farthest_integers` | Given a list of integers return the difference between the two farthest integers | Answer Generation, Arthimetic